Dizziness and Vertigo

 • Vague or inconsistently described symptoms may still be associated with a serious condition.

-• Cerebrovascular disease and drug effects should be sought, particularly in older patients.
+• Cerebrovascular disease and medication effects should be sought, particularly in older patients.

 • Peripheral vestibular system disorders should be differentiated from central vestibular system disorders.